KIPAC/Physics89L/README.md

 ### Option 2: using github desktop app (a bit longer to setup, but easy to update each week)

 1. Install the github desktop app from here: https://desktop.github.com/
 2. Once you have installed it, click on the "Current Repository" box in the upper left corner.
-This give you a text box and a pull-down menu.
+This gives you a text box and a pull-down menu.
 3. Type in 'KIPAC/Physics67' into the test box and select "Clone Repository..." from the pull down menu
 4. This will "clone" the repository onto your computer, for example putting it in "Documents/GitHub/Physics67"
 5. At any point you can then update your local copy from the "origin" repository by clicking on "Fetch Origin" button.